Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson03-ScannerAndParameters.md

-/*
-UserInput.java
+# What we have so far

 So we've got our program talking back to us.
 We know once we've reached this point in the code, it should print this statement.
 If it does, we're in good shape!

-Since it does, that only means one thing, which is: it's time to implement more functionality.
+Since it works, that only means one thing, which is: it's time to implement more functionality.

 Maybe we want to be able to talk back to the program as well.